akinlayoadeniran/marketing-analytics-ml/README.md

 ## About Me

 Data science student at Facultet School with a focus on marketing analytics.
-Currently exploring internship opportunities in Portugal and remotely.
+Currently exploring internship opportunities in Portugal, outside Portugal, and remotely.

 ---
 *This project is part of my learning journey into data science and machine learning.*